Stephen Mitchell (philanthropist): Legacy

 A Library Committee, appointed by Glasgow Town Council, and under the convenership of ex-Bailie James Salmon (architect, born 1805), proceeded with the organization of the library.
 In 1876, as a first step towards the implementation of Mitchell’s wishes, the Town Clerk, Dr. James David Marwick (1826-1908), drew up a report on the subject, which stated that “the committee see no reason why, under proper management, the Mitchell Library may not become…second only, as a public library, to that of the British Museum.”
 It points out that “care must specially be taken that no opportunities are lost of enriching the library, from time to time, with the rarer and more costly works which are only to be found in great libraries”.
 The report emphasises the classless nature of the library as “the command of such appliances of knowledge as the Mitchell Library will offer to every person in Glasgow, is a boon which cannot be regarded as in any sense limited to a class.”
 A final quotation stresses that “adequate provision should be made at the first for indefinite future expansion.
 The situation of such a building should be central and the building itself worthy of Glasgow.”

 The Mitchell Library was formally opened on 1 November 1877, by the Hon.
 James Bain, Lord Provost and on Monday 5 November its doors were opened to the public.
 By 1977, it laid claim to being the largest public reference library in Europe.

 It is thought that Mitchell’s bequest may have been prompted by his wide reading and his interest in self-improvement.
-He is said to have encouraged and assisted the boys and girls in his employment to attend evening classes at Glasgow’s recently-founded Andersonian Institution.
+He is said to have encouraged and assisted the boys and girls in his employment to attend evening classes at Glasgow’s recently founded Andersonian Institution, and thus led the way to the institution of tobacco boys' night schools.
 He also spent much of his time in the backroom of the bookseller’s shop which housed the Moffat Subscription Library where “in congenial companionship he talked in appreciative insight of books”.
 This library had been established in the year of Mitchell’s birth by James Clarke (1761-1825), the Rector of Moffat Grammar School, at the suggestion of his friend and fellow Dumfriesshire resident, Robert Burns, who also donated a number of books.
 Mitchell is also said to have delighted in Burns’ association with the library.
 Another suggested influence on Mitchell’s bequest is the minister who had baptised him, The Rev. Robert Henry (1718-1790).
 Henry was also a historian who had wished to bequeath his books to the Town Council of Linlithgow for the establishment of a public library there, but this is said not to have materialised because of the poor wording of his will.